axiomhq/axiom-go/README.md

 $ go get -u github.com/axiomhq/axiom-go/axiom
 ```

-Go 1.11 and higher _should_ be sufficient enough to use `go get` but it is not
+*Go 1.11 and higher _should_ be sufficient enough to use `go get` but it is not
 guaranteed that the source code does not use more recent additions to the
-standard library which break building.
+standard library which break building.*

-#### Install from source
+2.  #### Install from source

-This project uses native [go mod][2] support and requires a working Go 1.15
+This project uses native [go mod](https://golang.org/cmd/go/#hdr-Module_maintenance) support and requires a working Go 1.15
 installation.

 ```shell